AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 }
 ```

-Then, you can simply run `yarn lint:fix` from your terminal as needed.
+Then, you can simply run `yarn lint:fix` from your terminal.

 ### If You Are Using VS Code